Monday morning school bus crash includes injuries, troopers say - Port Arthur News

 Texas Department of Public Safety troopers are investigating a motor vehicle crash on U.S. 90 in Jefferson County on Monday morning.

-The crash occurred near McDermitt and involves a school bus, according to Sgt.
+The crash occurred near McDermitt Road west of China and involves a school bus, according to Sgt.
 Stephanie Davis.

 Injuries have been reported, but the extent of those injuries are unknown, Davis said.